arj03/ssb-partial-replication/README.md

 [legacy](https://github.com/ssbc/ssb-replicate/blob/master/legacy.js)
 protocol for ssb-replication somewhere.

-This module simply exposes createHistoryStream as partialReplication without any of the legacy overhead and we are back to 600ms again.
+This module simply exposes `createHistoryStream` as `partialReplication` without any of the legacy overhead and we are back to 600ms again.

+Since createHistoryStream does not expose a reverse option, another method `partialReplicationReverse` is also exposed.
+This allows one to get the latest X message starting from the latest by using the limit option.